About

 Susan's Norwegian family originates from Ringstad i Bø i Vesterålen, Nordland, Norway

-Still learning about Swedish roots originating in Dalarna and Norrbotten
+Swedish roots in Dalarna and Norrbotten

 Be the first to post a comment.